Snake worship: Gnosticism

 A lion-faced, serpentine deity found on a Gnostic gem in Bernard de Montfaucon's L'antiquité expliquée et représentée en figures may be a depiction of the Demiurge.

 Gnosticism originated in the late 1st century CE in non-rabbinical Jewish and early Christian sects.
-In the formation of Christianity, various sectarian groups, labeled "gnostics" by their opponents, emphasised spiritual knowledge (gnosis) of the divine spark within, over faith (pistis) in the teachings and traditions of the various communities of Christians.
-Gnosticism presents a distinction between the highest, unknowable God, and the Demiurge, "creator" of the material universe.
-The Gnostics considered the most essential part of the process of salvation to be this personal knowledge, in contrast to faith as an outlook in their worldview along, with faith in the ecclesiastical authority.
+In the formation of Christianity, various sectarian groups, labeled "gnostics" by their opponents, emphasized spiritual knowledge (gnosis) of the divine spark within over faith (pistis) in the teachings and traditions of the various communities of Christians.
+Gnosticism presents a distinction between the highest, unknowable God, and the Demiurge, the "creator" of the material universe.
+Gnostic Christian doctrines rely on a dualistic cosmology comprising the evil Demiurge or creator god, a false god identified with the Hebrew God of the Old Testament, which they separated from the Unknown God of the Gospel, the father of Jesus Christ and creator of the spiritual world, as the true, good God.
 In Gnosticism, the biblical serpent in the Garden of Eden was praised and thanked for bringing knowledge (gnosis) to Adam and Eve and thereby freeing them from the malevolent Demiurge's control.
-Gnostic Christian doctrines rely on a dualistic cosmology that implies the eternal conflict between good and evil, and a conception of the serpent as the liberating savior and bestower of knowledge to humankind, opposed to the Demiurge or creator god, identified with the Hebrew God of the Old Testament.
-Gnostic Christians considered the Hebrew God of the Old Testament as the evil, false god and creator of the material universe, and the Unknown God of the Gospel, the father of Jesus Christ and creator of the spiritual world, as the true, good God.
-In the Archontic, Sethian, and Ophite systems, Yaldabaoth (Yahweh) is regarded as the malevolent Demiurge and false god of the Old Testament who generated the material universe and keeps the souls trapped in physical bodies, imprisoned in the world full of pain and suffering that he created.

 However, not all Gnostic movements regarded the creator of the material universe as inherently evil or malevolent.
-For instance, Valentinians believed that the Demiurge is merely an ignorant and incompetent creator, trying to fashion the world as well as he can, but lacking the proper power to maintain its goodness.
+For instance, Valentinians believed that the Demiurge is an ignorant and incompetent creator, trying to fashion the world as well as he can but lacking the proper power to maintain its goodness.
 They were regarded as heretics by the proto-orthodox Early Church Fathers.